leopard-ai/betty/docs/quickstart/concept.rst

 Major Concepts
 ==============
-In this chapter, we will introduce the basic concept of multilevel optimization (MLO), and the core concept of Betty's software design.
+In this chapter, we will introduce the basic concept of multilevel optimization (MLO), and Betty's software design.
 Our design allows an easy-to-use, modular, and maintainable programming interface for general MLO programs with complex dependencies without requiring expertise in programming and mathematics.
 Particularly, this chapter is composed of 4 sub-chapters: